Ice Age: Continental Drift: Critical response

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four and stated, "Watching this film was a cheerless exercise for me.
 The characters are manic and idiotic, the dialogue is rat-a-tat chatter, the action is entirely at the service of the 3D, and the movie depends on bright colors, lots of noise and a few songs in between the whiplash moments."
 Megan Lehmann of The Hollywood Reporter said, "It's familiar, drawn-out shtick, and the humor lacks the subtlety of the first and best Ice Age, but there are some visually inventive high points."

 Simon Brew, writing for Den of Geek, gave a very positive four-star review, saying that "not only is Ice Age 4 arguably the best in the franchise yet, it's also, a little surprisingly perhaps (given that it's a fourth movie in a franchise, turned around on a strict cycle), turned out to be thoroughly, thoroughly entertaining family blockbuster."
-Olly Richards of Empire Magazine, gave the film three out of five stars and wrote, "Old friends and new voice talent will delight kids with a never-ending love for the most undemanding animation out there.
+Olly Richards of Empire, gave the film three out of five stars and wrote, "Old friends and new voice talent will delight kids with a never-ending love for the most undemanding animation out there.
 A megabucks franchise drifts on."

 Video game

-Ice Age: Continental Drift – Arctic Games, a tie-in video game based on the film developed by Behaviour Interactive and published by Activision, was released on July 10, 2012 for Wii, Nintendo 3DS, Nintendo DS, PlayStation 3, and Xbox 360.
+Ice Age: Continental Drift – Arctic Games, a tie-in video game based on the film developed by Behaviour Interactive and published by Activision, was released in July 2012 for Wii, Nintendo 3DS, Nintendo DS, PlayStation 3, and Xbox 360.

-Sequel
+Sequels

-A sequel, titled Ice Age: Collision Course, was released on July 22, 2016.
+A sequel, titled Ice Age: Collision Course, was released on July 22, 2016, while a sixth film is in development and set to be released on February 5, 2027.

+Alien: Earth connection

+The film briefly gained a resurgence when it was used as a major plot point in the FX on Hulu TV series Alien: Earth.
+The show's protagonists Joe Hermit (Alex Lawther) and Wendy, formally Marcy Hermit, (Sydney Chandler), both fondly remember watching the movie and quote the exchange between Captain Gutt and Sid ("Surrender your ship or face my fury!" / "Or face your furry what?").
+Some online commentators noted that those who hadn't watched the series and were only learning about it through social media tended to respond negatively, unaware of the emotional weight that it holds with the lead characters.
+Shannon Connellan of Mashable referred to the moment in the series as "the most human thing you can do in the reality that is Alien: Earth."
+Eric Francisco of Esquire took it further by noting that both Continental Drift and Alien: Earth share similar themes in adapting to a changing and evolving world.